 Bart: Now you know better.

-- Stinkor, one of Skeletor's henchmen in He Man And The Masters Of The Universe, gains the power of stench after ruining one of Triclops' experiments in the 2002 cartoon series.
+- Stinkor, one of Skeletor's henchmen in He-Man and the Masters of the Universe (2002), gains the power of stench after ruining one of Triclops' experiments.

-- Brain of Pinky And The Brain once had a plan than hinged on this concept.
-He posed as a human with a tiny mouse head; when challenged about this fact he claimed it was caused by a freak accident involving a microwave and powdered milk, reasoning that no one understands either well enough to argue against the claim.
+- Brain of Pinky and the Brain once had a plan than hinged on this concept.
+He posed as a human and got a job at a big corporation, which he planned to sue for the money to fund his latest world-domination scheme by staging a freak accident involving a microwave and non-dairy creamer, reasoning that no one understands either well enough to argue against the claim.

 - On South Park, Jack Brolin was a former news reporter that gained the power of extraordinary hindsight through a freak accident involving a retroactive spider.